Github4543/BlueJ.NaiveTicket/README.md

 * Write in full the declaration for a field of type `int` whose name is `status`.

 ### Exercise 2.16
 * To what class does the following constructor belong?
+Student
 ```
 public Student(String name)
 ```